Main content

 Air Bangs With Frace-Framing Layers

-As Bias mentioned earlier, Korean air bangs and face-framing layers are a match made in hair heaven.
+As Bias mentioned above, Korean air bangs and face-framing layers are a match made in hair heaven.
 A pro stylist will use your facial shape as a guide for the length of your angles.

 Good hair day by @mo__beautii